-Thank you for purchasing TV-IP100-N/TV-IP100W-N Camera, a camera device that can be directly connected to an Ethernet or Fast Ethernet network.
-TV-IP100W-N supports additional wireless transmission based on the IEEE 802.11b/g standard.
-Compared to the conventional PC Camera, the Camera features a built-in CPU and web-based solutions that can provide a cost-effective solution to transmit real-time high-quality video images for monitoring.

-The camera can be managed remotely, so that you can use a web browser to access and control it from any desktop/notebook computer over the Intranet or Internet.
+Thank you for purchasing the TV-IP400/TV-IP400W Pan/Tilt (Wireless) Internet Camera, a standalone system that can be connected directly to an Ethernet or Fast Ethernet.
+TV-IP400W also supports in addition wireless transmission that based on the IEEE 802.11g standard.
+Compared to the conventional PC camera, the Pan/Tilt Internet (Wireless) Camera features a built-in CPU and web-based solutions that can provide a cost-effective solution to transmit the real-time high-quality video images for monitoring.
+The camera can be managed remotely, so that you can use a web browser to access and control it from any notebook/desktop PC over the Intranet or Internet.
 The simple installation procedures and web-based interface allow you to integrate it into your network easily.
-With comprehensive applications supported, the Camera is your best solution for remote monitor, high quality, and high performance video images.
+With comprehensive applications supported, the Internet camera is your best solution for remote monitor, high quality, and high performance video images.